Fsoft-AIC/Open-Vocabulary-Affordance-Detection-in-3D-Point-Clouds/README.md

 # [IROS 2023] Open-Vocabulary Affordance Detection in 3D Point Clouds

-Official code for the IROS 2023 paper "Open-Vocabulary Affordance Detection in 3D Point Clouds" [BEST PAPER FINALIST].
+Official code for the IROS 2023 paper "Open-Vocabulary Affordance Detection in 3D Point Clouds".

+😊😊😊 Our paper is nominated for the Best Overall and Best Student Paper Awards. 😊😊😊

 Our paper is currently available at [this URL](https://ieeexplore.ieee.org/document/10341553?signout=success).
 More information can be accessed via [our project page](https://openad2023.github.io).